billwear/maas-rad/historical-release-notes-835.md

 <h4 id="heading--ntp-services-provided-by-chrony">NTP services provided by Chrony</h4>

-In common with changes made to Ubuntu Server, *ntpd* has been replaced with [Chrony](https://chrony.tuxfamily.org/) for the NTP protocol.
+In common with changes made to Ubuntu Server, *ntpd* has been replaced with [Chrony (external link)](https://chrony.tuxfamily.org/) for the NTP protocol.
 MAAS will handle the upgrade process automatically and resume NTP service operation.

 <h3 id="heading--new-features--improvements">New Features & Improvements</h3>